ohdsi-studies/lungCancerPrognostic/STUDY-PACKAGE-EXECUTE.md

 Instructions To Run Development Study
 ===================
-- Execute the study by running the code in (extras/CodeToRun.R) :
+- Execute the study by running this code:
 ```r
   library(lungCancerPrognostic)
   # USER INPUTS